 Quality Description Atomic A requirement should articulate a single stakeholder need or a quality attribute.
 When a requirement contains multiple needs it is not possible to analyze the needs independently.
-Enterprise Architect can assist by allowing modelers to create hierarchies of requirements in the Browser window, which can be broken down to an atomic requirement.
-Manage Users Attainable The need specified in the requirement must be achievable.
-If a requirement is not attainable the system will not be able to deliver the business value required by the stakeholders.
-Enterprise Architect can assist by allowing each requirement to be traced to an implementation element such as a Use Case or a Component.
-The
+Enterprise Architect can assist by allowing modelers to create hierarchies of requirements in the Browser window, which can be broken down to an atomic requirement. 🗉 📋 Manage Users 🖃 📋 Manage Inventory 🖃 🔟 1: "Functional" REQ019 - Manage Inventory 🖃 🔟 1.1: "Functional" REQ023 - Store and Manage Books 1.1.1: "Functional" REQ022 - Order Books I.1.2: "Functional" REQ021 - List Stock Levels 🖃 🔟 1.1.3: "Functional" REQ020 - Receive Books 1.1.3.1: "Functional" REQ027 - Add Books 1.1.4: REQ032 - Update Inventory 1.2: "FunctionalRequirement" REQ122 - Inventory Reports Attainable The need specified in the requirement must be achievable.
+If a requirement is n attainable the system will not be able to deliver the business value required by stakeholders.
+Enterprise Architect can assist by allowing each requirement to b